The sales and marketing expense is included in the financial projections as part of operating expenses in the income statement.

 It is important to decide from day one what will be classified as a sales and marketing expense.
 There are a wide variety of expenses to consider, but unfortunately not all business classify them in the same way.
 For example, some businesses might classify technical support as a sales expense, whereas others may include the cost as part of their cost of sales.

-The following are typical sales and marketing expenses:
+The following are typical sales and marketing costs:

 - Sales and marketing salaries (sales manager, marketing manager)